-Project Servator aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.
+Project Servator is a policing tactic which aims to disrupt a range of criminal activity, including terrorism, while providing a reassuring presence for the public.

 What we will do